toaq/TwE/_lessons/07/index.md

 > **Sảq shámu da.**
   "The apples are three in number."

 It is not necessary to memorize any of this.
-If you feel like it practicing the numbers, you can click on a random lesson number and check what its Toaq translation is
+If you feel like practicing the numbers, you can click on a random lesson number and check what its Toaq translation is.

 ---